Cannes Film Festival kicks off with Johnny Depp, ‘Jeanne du Barry’ and plenty to talk about

 The opening night selection has attracted some controversy.
 “Jeanne du Barry,” which simultaneously opened in French theaters Tuesday, was produced following the much-watched 2022 trial during which both Depp and Heard accused each other of physical and verbal abuse.
 A civil jury awarded Depp $10 million in damages and $2 million to Heard.

 Maïwenn has made headlines recently, too.
 The French actor-director has been accused of spitting at prominent French journalist Edwy Plenel.
+Earlier this month, she confirmed that she assaulted him in a restaurant.

 In remarks to the press Monday, Cannes director Thierry Fremaux defended the choice, praised Depp as an actor and said he paid no attention to the trial.